Worship Services

 molly011214

-Our minister, the Rev. Molly Housh Gordon, in the pulpit
+Our minister, Rev. Dr. Molly Housh Gordon, in the pulpit

 We offer a worship service every Sunday at 10:30 a.m..
 The current month’s schedule appears above.
 Services last about one hour.